Chewrs/twitter_quotes_bot/README.md

 My Tweets Bot was inspired by [this tutorial](https://www.youtube.com/watch?v=BdmUhQnPToM) on building a Twitter bot with Tweepy.
 Thanks for the great tutorial!

 Additionally, I would like to thank ChatGPT for their assistance in helping me create this README file.

+> In the next update, bots will be able to comment and like posts !!!